MinaProtocol/mina/nix/README.md

 `docker run --rm -it
 us-west2-docker.pkg.dev/o1labs-192920/nix-containers/mina-image-full:develop` .

+Available images:
-The `slim` image only has the Mina daemon itself, whereas `full` images also contain many useful tools, such as coreutils, fake init, jq, etc.
+- **mina-image-full** - full Mina daemon image with useful tools, such as coreutils, fake init, jq, etc.
+- **mina-image-slim** - has Mina daemon only
+- **mina-archive-image-full** - full Mina archive image with useful tools
+- **mina-delegation-verify-image** - stateless verification tool for Delegation Program

 The `instr` image is a replica of `full` image with additional instrumenation data.